kelli-jacobs/Weather-App/README.md

 We were learing about API's in my coding class.
-This was my first attempt at building a very basic weather app.
+This was my first attempt at building a very basic weather app using React + Vite.